lsst-dm/dmtn-020/index.rst

 During the cycle, it is possible that changing circumstances will cause reality not to exactly match with the plan.
-This will ultimately cause a :ref:`variance <sec-evms>`, which should be avoid and which—if it becomes significant enough—will require a narrative.
+This will ultimately cause a :ref:`variance <sec-evms>`, which should be avoided and which—if it becomes significant enough—will require a narrative.

 After the plan for the cycle has been entered into JIRA, it is under change